edittxt

 Why do em dashes make text look AI-written?

-ChatGPT and similar models use em dashes far more often than most human writers — frequently several per paragraph.
+ChatGPT and similar models use em dashes far more often than most human writers, sometimes several times per paragraph.
 Readers have learned to notice.
 An em dash isn't wrong, but a high density of them has become one of the most recognized tells of unedited AI text.

 What are the hidden characters it removes?